-- (1) A person mentioned in subsection (2) commits an offence of human trafficking regardless of- - (a) where the arranging or facilitating takes place, or - (b) where the travel takes place.

-(2) The persons are-

-- (a) a person who is a UK national, - (b) a person who at the time of the offence was habitually resident in Scotland, - (c) a body incorporated under the law of a part of the United Kingdom. - (3) A person not mentioned in subsection (2) commits an offence of human trafficking if- - (a) any part of the arranging or facilitating takes place in the United Kingdom, or - (b) the travel consists of arrival in or entry into, departure from, or travel within, the United Kingdom.
+- (1) A person mentioned in subsection (2) commits an offence of human trafficking regardless of where the relevant action takes place. - (2) The persons are- - (a) a person who is a UK national, - (b) a person who at the time of the offence was habitually resident in Scotland, - (c) a body incorporated under the law of a part of the United Kingdom. - (3) A person not mentioned in subsection (2) commits an offence of human trafficking if- - (a) any part of the relevant action takes place in the United Kingdom, or - (b) the relevant action is taken with a view to a person arriving in or entering into, departing from, or travelling within, the United Kingdom.